1 dead, 1 injured when ladder strikes power line at Madrona church

 The accident happened around 3:20 p.m.
 Saturday at the Madrona Grace Presbyterian Church, located at the corner of Marion Street and 32nd Avenue in Seattle.

 The older man, 55, was pronounced dead at the scene by Seattle Fire Department crews who had worked to save him.
-The younger man, 27, was taken to Harborview Medical Center with life-threatening injuries, according to Det.
-Marc Jamieson of the Seattle Police Department.
+The younger man, 27, was taken to Harborview Medical Center with life-threatening injuries, according to Detective Mark Jamieson of the Seattle Police Department.

 Domingo Bedolla Nava, of Everett, has been part of the painting crew — La Palma Painting & Carpentry of Kenmore — for 13 years.

-Note: CORRECTION: An earlier version of this story incorrectly spelled Seattle Police Detective Mark Jamieson’s name.
-It has since been updated.